-- making staff aware of training courses and the latest local safeguarding arrangements available through the local safeguarding partner arrangements - transferring the child protection file to a child's new school within five days - ensuring the relevant staffing ratios are met in Early Years settings and that each EYFS child is assigned a key person - 3.2 The Deputy Designated Safeguarding Lead(s): - 3.2.1 Our Deputy DSL(s) is/are trained to the same level as the DSL and support(s) the DSL with safeguarding matters on a day to day basis.
-The ultimate lead responsibility for child protection remains with the DSL.

-3.3 The safeguarding governor

-- 3.3.1 The role of the safeguarding governor is to provide support and challenge to the DSL and the leadership of the academy/trust on how they manage safeguarding so that the safety and wellbeing of the children can continuously improve.
-The role includes: - understanding the requirements of the Governance Handbook and Keeping Children Safe in Education 2023 - supporting and challenging the DSL on the standards of safeguarding at the academy/trust - confirming that consistent and compliant safeguarding practice takes place across the academy/trust - working with the LGC to ensure all governors are trained in safeguarding and there is robust strategic challenge from the governing body as a whole to the school/trust - reporting to the board of trustees about the standard of safeguarding in the academy/trust - 3.4 The DSL and the safeguarding governor meet on a regular basis to discuss safeguarding issues and to agree steps to continuously improve safeguarding practices in the academy.
+- acting as a point of liaison regarding ongoing enquiries under section 47 of the Children Act 1989, police investigations, and being aware of the requirement for Children to have an Appropriate Adult in relevant circumstances - acting as a point of contact with the three local safeguarding partners i.e. the relevant local authority or authorities, police and Integrated Care Board (ICB) - making and managing referrals to children's social care, the police, or other agencies - taking part in strategy discussions and inter-agency meetings - liaising with the "case manager" and the designated officer(s) at the local authority if allegations are made against staff - making staff aware of training courses and the latest local safeguarding arrangements available through the local safeguarding partner arrangements - transferring the child protection file to a child's new school within five days - ensuring the relevant staffing ratios are met in Early Years settings and that each EYFS child is assigned a key person - Ensuring adequate and appropriate DSL cover arrangements in response to any closures and any out of hours and/or out of term activities. - Taking lead responsibility for online safety, including understanding the filtering and monitoring systems and processes in place and reporting concerns to the Safeguarding Governor and Trust ICT Team. - 3.2 The Deputy Designated Safeguarding Lead(s): - 3.2.1 Our Deputy DSL(s) is/are trained to the same level as the DSL and support(s) the DSL with safeguarding matters on a day to day basis.
+The ultimate lead responsibility for child protection remains with the DSL. - 3.3 The safeguarding governor - 3.3.1 The role of the safeguarding governor is to provide support and challenge to the DSL and the leadership of the academy/trust on how they manage safeguarding so that the safety and wellbeing of the children can continuously improve.
+The role includes: - understanding the requirements of the Governance Handbook and Keeping Children Safe in Education 2023 - supporting and challenging the DSL on the standards of safeguarding at the academy/trust - confirming that consistent and compliant safeguarding practice takes place across the academy/trust - working with the LGC to ensure all governors are trained in safeguarding and there is robust strategic challenge from the governing body as a whole to the school/trust - reporting to the board of trustees about the standard of safeguarding in the academy/trust

+- 3.4 The DSL and the safeguarding governor meet on a regular basis to discuss safeguarding issues and to agree steps to continuously improve safeguarding practices in the academy. - 3.5 All staff are made aware of the definitions and indicators of abuse and neglect as identified by statutory guidance: Working Together to Safeguard Children (2023) and Keeping Children Safe in Education (2024).
+All staff will maintain an attitude of 'it could happen here' where safeguarding is concerned.
+When concerned about the welfare of a child, staff will always act in the best interests of the child.